Konkurslag (1987:672); Lag (1996:764) om företagsrekonstruktion

 Public settlement is a legally regulated procedure which can be initiated by the debtor submitting a settlement proposal to the court.
 The creditors subsequently vote on the proposal.
 A proposal which awards the creditors 50% or more of their claim is accepted, if 60% of the creditors vote in favour of it.
 A proposal which awards the creditors less than 50% of their original claim is accepted, if 75% of the creditors vote in favour of it.
 If the proposal is accepted, it is binding for all creditors.

 Reorganisation proceedings take place over a three-month period, after which the proceedings can be extended for another three months at a time.
 However, reorganisation proceedings are limited to a maximum period of one year.
 As long as proceedings are ongoing, the debtor cannot be declared bankrupt.
 However, if there is a reason to believe that the creditors' rights are being threatened to a substantial degree, this may warrant declaring the debtor bankrupt in the midst of reorganisation proceedings.

 The Swedish Agency for Growth Policy Analysis publishes monthly statistics on the number of bankruptcies in Sweden.
-In June 2019, 664 companies went bankrupt in Sweden.
-On a yearly basis, the figure decreases by 4% from 690 companies in June 2018.
-The number of employees in the companies affected amounted to 1,704 in June 2019, a decrease of 5% compared with June 2018.
-Between January and June 2019, the number of bankruptcies increased by 2% (Tillväxtanalys, 2019).
+In June 2021, insolvency proceedings were initiated for 706 companies in Sweden (increased by 11% from June 2020).
+The number of employees in the companies affected amounted to 819 in June 2021 (decreased by 62% from June 2020) (Tillväxtanalys, 2021).